 Texas is not immune from this national increase.
 According to the Texas Department of Transportation, the number of deaths per vehicle mile increased in 2016 by 3.59 percent over 2016, and the total number of traffic fatalities increased from 3,578 deaths in 2015 to 3,773 deaths in 2016.

 Despite these frightening numbers, you don’t have to face the consequences of a traffic accident alone.
 If you were injured by a car accident in the Houston area, including Klein, you need to consult with a Klein personal injury lawyer as quickly as possible to explore your options.
-For a free case evaluation to see if the law entitles you to compensation for your injuries, contact the lawyers of Stewart J. Guss, Attorney at Law, at (281) 664-6500, or send us an email through our online contact form.
+For a free case evaluation to see if the law entitles you to compensation for your injuries, contact the lawyers of Stewart J. Guss, Injury Accident Lawyers, at (281) 664-6500, or send us an email through our online contact form.

 Common Car Accidents We See